Supplementing the Curriculum

 Students are expected to work and play cooperatively taking individual and collective pride in the school.
 This belief underpins our leadership programs which include Peer Mediation, Cross Age Activities, Prep Pals, Special Friends, the Year 6 Leadership program, the Student Representative Council and School and House Captains program.

-Year 6 students attend a five day camp based at Cave Hill Creek.
+Year 6 students attend an adventure camp based at Cave Hill Creek.
 Students participate in a range of fun and challenging activities designed to build positive cooperative relationships.
-A trip to Sovereign Hill is one of the highlights.

-Year 5 students attend a four day adventure camp at Mt Eliza titled Camp Manyung.
-The camp is full of indiviudal and team challenges.
+Year 5 students attend an adventure camp at Mt Eliza titled Camp Manyung.
+The camp is full of individual and team challenges.

-Students may join the Choir and they meet weekly to sing under the guidance of the school’s performing arts teacher.
+Students may join the Choir and they meet weekly to sing under the guidance of an experienced teacher.
 They perform at school assemblies, school events, aged care facilities and other community events.

 An Instrumental Music program is offered to students by both Creative Music and Junior Rockers to learn one of a number of musical instruments.
 This fee paying service offers weekly lessons and rehearsals held after school.
 Performances are given at school assemblies and other school events.